-Bushfire Resilience Inc. is an independent organisation that is not associated with, and does not promote the interests, of any other organisation or community group.
+Bushfire Resilience Inc. is an independent community-led organization that is not associated with, and does not promote the interests, of any other organisation or community group.

-The members of BRI live in the Shire of Nillumbik and have personal experience of preparing for bushfire, fighting fires or defending their homes and rebuilding after bushfire.
+The members of BRI live in bushfire prone localities in Victoria, mainly in the Shire of Nillumbik.
+Each person has a long association with activity concerning bushfire preparedness and community resilience.
 They have knowledge and experience.
 They want to help people.